snowplow/snowplowanalytics.com/_posts/2019-11-07-snowplow-javascript-tracker-2.12.0-released/index.md

 <h2 id="micro-tests">1.
 New test suite powered by Snowplow Micro</h2>

 This release introduces a new test suite into the Snowplow JavaScript Tracker which is powered by Snowplow Micro.
-The new tests will automatically fail a build if a test fails, this allows us to prevent builds of the JavaScript Tracker from being published if any test from the test suite fails.
+Failing tests will automatically fail a build, preventing builds of the JavaScript Tracker from being published if they do not meet the requirements.

 Snowplow Micro is a very small Snowplow Pipeline which can be initialised before running tests and then used to validate that data collection has occurred correctly.
 You can read more about Snowplow Micro in our earlier [blog post][snowplow-micro-post].